 As a blogger, I write about brands, topics, and styles that don't always appeal to everyone.
 Heck, nothing I write EVER appeals to everyone; it's impossible to please all the people all of the time.
-But you can believe at periods of time over the past 17 years of blogging I have really tried to please everyone but still have encountered critics.
-And that's fine, it has helped me become a more discerning shopper and reviewer.
+Believe me, over the past 19 years as a blogger, I have tried to please everyone and failed.
+And that's fine; it has helped me become a more discerning shopper and reviewer.
 Constructive criticism has made me a better writer and blogger.

-But over the past few years, I've seen a tone change in comments.
-They're critical but not constructive and I find them concerning.
-Not just because I have to read them, but because they are telling of how we are feeling and interacting with the world around us.
+Over the past few years, I've seen a tone change in comments.
+They're critical but not constructive, and I find them concerning.
+Not just because I have to read them but because they tell how we feel and interact with the world around us.

-I discussed the power of the why when I talked about the term flattering.
+I discussed the power of the why when discussing the term flattering.
 Just like the word flattering, if your personal rant doesn't include the why, it serves no benefit.

 I've been blogging for almost 20 years, I'm a social media influencer, I have a newsletter.
-I also am an avid consumer of other blogs, social media platforms, and newsletters.
-With this experience, I am going to share some of the most popular personal rants, and ways to adjust them to increase your power and chance in finding a benefit to your frustration.
+I also avidly consume other blogs, social media platforms, and newsletters.
+With this experience, I will share some of the most popular personal rants I've encountered and ways to adjust them to increase your power and chance of finding a benefit from your frustration.

-First, Let's Discuss Volume of Comments (And Whether Yours Will Even Be Read)
+First, Let's Discuss the Volume of Comments (And Whether Yours Will Even Be Read)

-I recently turned off DMs on Instagram.
-I didn't want to, I had built up some really great discussions with followers, it was a lot of fun.
+Off and on over the past couple of years, I've turned off DMs on Instagram.
+I didn't really want to.
+I had built up some really great discussions with followers and had a lot of fun.
 But with the fun was a lot of frustration.
-I would receive rants about brands, rants about bodies, rants about the retail industry, rants about me.
-Sometimes those rants weren't even related to anything I shared; it was just folks who were frustrated and thought I could relate and would care.
+I would receive rants about brands, rants about bodies, rants about the retail industry, and rants about me.
+Sometimes, those rants weren't even related to anything I shared; they were just folks who were frustrated and thought I could relate and would care.

 And I get that, and honestly, that makes me proud to be trusted in such a way.
 But I want to provide a bit of perspective.
-I am considered a microinfluencer, with a little over 25,000 Instagram followers.
-And I received so many DMs I couldn't manage them and decided to turn them off to get back some of my life.
+I am considered a micro-influencer with a little over 29,000 Instagram followers.
+I receive so many DMs I often can't manage them and turn them off to get back some of my life.

 Your typical popular influencer or fashion brand on Instagram has ten times as many followers.
 Imagine what is in their DMs!
-I know from talking to other influencers that many of your DMs are deleted before even being read.
-And many influencers have an assistant who reads their DMs for them, replying to them, and only letting the influencer know about what they deem the most important ones.
+I know from talking to other influencers that many of your DMs are deleted before being read.
+Many influencers (including micro-influencers) have an assistant who reads their DMs, replies to them, and only lets the influencer know what they deem the most important.

 That is just one of my platforms.
-I also have this blog, my comments form, my email inboxes, Twitter, Pinterest, a Facebook page, and a private Facebook group.
-I also have a newsletter individuals reply to, which brings more emails to my inbox.
-This means that every month, half a million folks can be experiencing some form of content I have created, and a lot of them have thoughts on that content.
-And again, I am considered by many to be a “microinfluencer.”
+I also have this blog, my comments form, multiple email inboxes, Threads, Pinterest, a Wardrobe Oxygen Facebook page, and a Facebook group.
+I also have a newsletter that individuals reply to, which brings more emails to my inbox.
+This means that every month, half a million folks can be experiencing some form of content I have created, and many of them have thoughts on that content.
+And again, I am considered by many to be a “micro-influencer.”

-Your comments are important, but to have them read, remembered, and acted upon, you have to do more than share a personal rant.
+Your comments are important, but to have them read, remembered, and acted upon, you must do more than share a personal rant.
 You need that why.
 Let me show you some examples:

 I can't fit into that brand.

-When I get such a comment on a public platform (Facebook, Instagram, the blog) and it doesn't include the why, I scan it and move on.
-Sometimes others reply to that comment with their why, and it becomes a useful thread.
+When I get such a comment on a public platform (Facebook, Instagram, the blog) that doesn't include the why, I scan it and move on.
+Sometimes, others reply to that comment with their why, and it becomes a useful thread.
 But more often than not, the other commenters also ignore the self-focused complaint.

 The way to be read, be respected, and possibly create positive action is by turning your rant into a PSA.
 Share the why, and your rant gains power.
 Some examples of adding the why to a fit rant:

 “Great dress, but I don't shop at The Frock Shop because they dropped their petite line in 2017.
-I've emailed them, I even signed a petition started by another influencer, and they went ignored.
+I've emailed them.
+I even signed a petition another influencer started, and they were ignored.
 I even noticed that when others comment on their social media about the lack of petites, they delete those comments.”

 “Great dress, but The Frock Shop doesn't fit me.
 I find that Frocks R Us has a similar aesthetic but is built more for an apple shape, which we both have.
 You should check them out.”

 “The Frock Shop doesn't fit me.
-Even though their size chart goes up to a 20, I find the brand runs smaller than a lot of similar shops.
-For example, I love Frocks R Us, I am a 2X or a 20/22 there and the fit is consistent.
-But I've tried The Frock Shop three different times over the past two years and each time their size 20 feels at least a size too small, and the measurements don't match the size chart.”
+Even though their size chart goes up to a 20, I find the brand runs smaller than many similar shops.
+For example, I love Frocks R Us.
+I am a 2X or a 20/22 there, and the fit is consistent.
+But I've tried The Frock Shop three different times over the past two years, and each time, their size 20 feels at least a size too small, and the measurements don't match the size chart.”

-When I get this kind of information it piques my interest, makes me do more research, and questions whether I will feature that brand, style, or store again.
-When such comments are shared on public platforms, individuals are more likely to “like” it and reply to it, increasing its reach.
+This kind of information piques my interest, makes me do more research, and makes me question whether I will feature that brand, style, or store again.
+When such comments are shared on public platforms, individuals are likelier to “like” it and reply to it, increasing its reach.
 Brands and influencers notice if an Instagram comment has dozens of hearts.
-Not only are you extending your reach, you're also helping out others with your PSA.
+Not only are you extending your reach, but you're also helping out others with your PSA.
 Power AND positivity!

 That is too expensive for me.

-This is the same kind of complaint, it's one that requires a why with it to make it valid and not just bitching into an internet black hole.
-Because if there's no why, no one cares whether or not you can afford that dress including me.
+This is the same kind of complaint, it requires a why with it to make it valid and not just bitching into an internet black hole.
+Because if there's no why, no one cares whether or not you can afford that dress, including me.
 But if you add the why, you have my ear.
-Some examples adding a why:
+Some examples of adding a why:

 “That is too expensive for me.
-I have been following you for ten years and in the past six months your average outfit went from being around $250 to $800 and it's just too rich for my blood as a 42-year-old project manager in suburban Ohio.”
+I have been following you for ten years, and in the past six months, your average outfit went from around $250 to $800, and it's just too rich for my blood as a 42-year-old project manager in suburban Ohio.”

 “That is too expensive for me.
 I used to shop this brand all the time and found the quality stellar but in the past couple of years they have been using only synthetic fabrics, the sewing has been shoddy, and the last dress I bought from them the zipper broke the first time I wore it.
 Sadly, this brand is not the quality it used to be.”

-All of these comments are still criticizing the cost of the item, but are explaining why.
+All of these comments still criticize the cost of the item but explain why.
 It helps me better know my audience.
 It also helps others.
-Quality changes, budgets, lifestyle changes, worthy alternatives… you're making this world a better place while getting your point across.
+Quality changes, budgets, lifestyle changes, worthy alternatives… you're making this world better while getting your point across.

 That is ugly.

 If you want to know what comments grind my gears the most?
-The kind that honestly, were like my early content on Wardrobe Oxygen.
-Back in 2005, I thought I knew everything, and that I would be more successful with a voice of authority and expertise.
-That voice used a lot of negative words like awful, tacky, unflattering, gross, trashy, ugly.
+The kind that, honestly, was like my early content on Wardrobe Oxygen.
+Back in 2005, I thought I knew everything and that I would be more successful with a voice of authority and expertise.
+That voice used a heckuva lot of negative words like awful, tacky, unflattering, gross, trashy, ugly.

 And when you choose to share those negatively worded comments on another person's online platform, it's even more obnoxious.
-Go get yourself a Twitter account, get on TikTok, build your own blog to write your tirades.
+Go get yourself a Threads account, get on TikTok, build your own blog to write your tirades.
 Be snarky and witty and holier than thou on your own platform, not another's.
-(Sites that thrive from a snarky comment section are of course not included.)
+(Sites that thrive from a snarky comment section are, of course, not included.)

 Let's say you despise suede, and your favorite blogger wrote an entire article about suede fashion for fall: